-Diagnostic ultrasound, also called sonography or diagnostic medical sonography, is an imaging method that uses high-frequency sound waves to produce relatively precise images of structures within your body.
-The images produced during an ultrasound examination often provide valuable information for diagnosing and treating a variety of diseases and conditions.
+Diagnostic ultrasound, also called sonography or diagnostic medical sonography, is an imaging method that uses high-frequency sound waves to produce images of structures within your body.
+The images can provide valuable information for diagnosing and treating a variety of diseases and conditions.

-Most ultrasound examinations are done using a sonar device outside of your body, though some ultrasound examinations involve placing a device inside your body.
+Most ultrasound examinations are done using a sonar device outside your body, though some ultrasound examinations involve placing a device inside your body.

 - Diagnose gallbladder disease

 - Guide a needle for biopsy or tumor treatment

 Diagnostic ultrasound is a safe procedure that uses low-power sound waves.
 There are no known risks.

 Although ultrasound is a valuable tool, it has limitations.
 Sound doesn't travel well through air or bone, so ultrasound isn't effective at imaging parts of your body that have gas in them or are hidden by bone.
 To view these areas, your doctor may order other imaging tests, such as CT or MRI scans or X-rays.

 Most ultrasound exams require no preparation, with a few exceptions:

 - For some ultrasound exams, such as of the gallbladder, your doctor may ask that you not eat or drink for up to 6 hours before the exam.